CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 Access: `Storage` > `Acceptance logic`

 {{< alert icon="warning" >}}
-This feature only works for ONLINE deals and requires Boost >= 2.1.0
+This feature only apply to ONLINE deals with Boost >= 2.1.0
 {{< /alert >}}

 With Acceptance logic the miner can be configured to accept deals based on simple, combined or computed states of sectors in the sealing pipeline but also time of the day, Filecoin price, etc....

 ## Definition

-A storage acceptance logic is a rule-based system for the determination of transaction approval or rejection, based on diverse criterias, such as:
+A storage acceptance logic is based on diverse criterias:

-- Sealing Pipeline State
+- Sealing pipeline sectors state
 - Temporal factors, like the time of day or day of the wee
 - FIL price (to be introduced in the near future)
 - Concurrent Download Thresholds (to be introduced in the near future)

-Acceptance logic is the last component of the CIDgravity acceptance process, it occurs after the pricing validation (for more information on how proposals are processed : [reference]({{< ref "reference/storage-deal-processing/index.md" >}}).
+Acceptance logic is the last component of the CIDgravity pipeline, it occurs after the pricing validation (for more information on how proposals are processed : [reference]({{< ref "reference/storage-deal-processing/index.md" >}}).

 Like a pricing model, an acceptance logic can be :
 - attached to clients
-- defined as default and apply to storage proposal from unregistered clients or for clients without acceptance logic defined.
+- defined as default, meaning it applies to storage proposal from unregistered clients or from clients without acceptance logic defined.

 ## How it works